arashyeganeh/arashyeganeh/README.md

 <img alt="tensorflow" src="https://img.shields.io/badge/-TensorFlow-ffdbb5?style=flat-square&logo=tensorflow&logoColor=F78100"/>
 <img alt="pandas" src="https://img.shields.io/badge/-Pandas-fcdeef?style=flat-square&logo=pandas&logoColor=E00484"/>
 </p>

-The first sparks of my familiarity with technology were when I got to know Atmel's "ATmega 32" microcontroller chips.
+Welcome to my GitHub page

-My great interest in learning and challenging myself has made me look at career issues with a deeper perspective.
+I am excited to share my passion for technology with you.
+My journey began with Atmel's "ATmega 32" microcontroller chips, which sparked my interest in the field.
+I've since gained experience in managing organizational network infrastructure and web programming.

- With the experience that I have gained in the last few years in the management of organizational network infrastructure and web programming, I decided to start working on a global scale and also  gain experience and share my experiences with those interested in this field.
+I am driven by my love for learning and challenging myself, and I've come to realize that technology is the perfect outlet for that.
+With the experience I've acquired over the years, I am now looking to expand my career on a global scale and share my knowledge with others.
+I am excited to share my projects and experiences with you, and I hope you find them as interesting and informative as I do.